 The latest generation of tyres have been designed for optimal service life and maximum hours of use.
 Thanks to the use of improved materials, larger lugs, the more rubber used, optimising casing structure and reinforced tread, new tyres can last up to 20% longer than previous models in identical usage conditions.

-The tyre that best showcases this maximum wear resistance is the latest model in the Bridgestone range, the VX-Tractor, which hit the shelves in late 2018.
+The tyre that best showcases this maximum wear resistance is the latest model in the Bridgestone range, the VX-Tractor.
 The manufacturer even offers a 10 years guarantee on radial Bridgestone tyres.

 The most people who have read this article have also read the following articles, which are listed below in order of popularity: